DannyBen/gondl/README.md

 ## Build from Source (All Platforms)

-To build from source on Windows, Linux or Mac, [Install Go](https://golang.org/doc/install), then:
+To build from source on Windows, Linux or Mac - [Install Go](https://golang.org/doc/install), then:

 	$ go get github.com/DannyBen/gondl